SpaceX capsule successfully returns to Earth

 – SpaceX (@SpaceX) November 9, 2021

-Until then, the ISS will only be inhabited by three astronauts, two Russians and one American.
+Until then, the ISS will only be inhabited by three astronauts, two Russians and an American.

 SpaceX began giving astronauts taxi service to the ISS in 2020, ending nine years of America’s dependence on Russian rockets for travel following the end of the space shuttle program.